Darren-Choo/SC1015-DataSci-AI_Python/README.md

 ## Exploratory Data Analysis
-- Analysing and Comparing correlations before and after outlier removal.
+In this section, we went on to analysed the relationship of the remaining variables with life ladder.

+Carried out the following tasks:
+- Analysed the correlation between the variables and Life Ladder.
+  -Identified 3 variables with an extremely weak correlation with life ladder.
-- Comparing explained variance between each variable using univariate linear regression.
+- Compared explained variance between each variable using univariate linear regression.
+  -The same 3 variables had the lowest explained variance values, thus we decided to drop them.
+- Analysed and Compared correlations before and after outlier removal.
+  - evaluated that removal of outliers worsened the relationship between our variables and life ladder.
-- Comparing explained variance with and without K-fold cross-validation.
+- Compared explained variance with and without K-fold cross-validation.

 ## Machine Learning